SEO Agency NYC

 SEO is a story of two halves: PageRank and Mythology

 There are a lot of myths about SEO, some have been around forever.
 The infamous “duplicate content myth”, still abounds, and nobody understands why.
 But it does.
 The funny thing about these myths is that the people who share them the most, also try to tell people that we don’t know how Google works, yet we’ve known since day one because Google has to publish its patents.
 Even to this day, in it’s recently updated SEO Google Starter Guide, Google still not only refers to PageRank but that it still relies heavily.
 Google has been playing down PageRank since it stopped publishing it some 15+ years ago.
 But people have since been promoting this idea that it’s gone.
 But it’s not – like it or love it, its how it works.
-It’s based on earning authority – a control, a currency, a vote.
+It’s based on earning SEO authority – a control, a currency, a vote.
 It’s simple.
 It’s been the backbone of Google for 2.5 decades.

 But a lot of people don’t like it.